xdmushui/partner-center-sdk/develop/verify-indirect-reseller-mpa-status.md

 }
 ```

-#### Indirect Provider region and Indirect Reseller region does not match
+#### CSP Indirect Provider region and CSP Indirect Reseller region does not match

-The following example response is returned when Indirect reseller MPN ID passed region doesn't match with Indirect Provider region.
+The following example response is returned when region of Indirect reseller MPN ID doesn't match with region of the Indirect Provider.
 [Learn more](https://docs.microsoft.com/en-us/partner-center/regional-authorization-overview) about CSP Regions.

 ```http
 HTTP/1.1 400 Bad Request